theCurb/theCurb/README.md

 - 👋 Hi, I’m @theCurb, Computer science student and process engineer
-- 👀 I’m interested in quantum computing, profitable solutions and food businesses
+- 👀 I’m interested in quantum computing and solution focused businesses
-- 🌱 I’m currently learning C++, PHP and mySQL
+- 🌱 I’m currently learning C++, PHP and mySQL - I have learnt HTML, CSS and Javascript
+- Proficient with elementor and wordpress
 - 💞️ I’m looking to collaborate on anything that interests me and I am capable of assisting in
 - 📫 How to reach me Instagram @curbyleewilliams